Cabbages and Kings (novel): Chapters

 Cabbages and Kings can be classified as a fix-up novel.
 In the last chapter of the book, "The Vitagraphoscope", O. Henry suggests that it is a "vaudeville" that is "intrinsically episodic and discontinuous".
 Some characters do their turn—the vaudeville term for an act—and disappear, and others reappear if only briefly.

-New York Times Book Review, December 17, 1904
+New York Times review, December 17, 1904

 "The incidents embracing as they do, a variety of subjects, hang loosely together, so loosely in fact, that at times one finds no apparent connection between them at all, and yet in the end one sees how each is intimately related to the other. ...
 Written by a less able hand than O. Henry's the book might have been a sad jumble, perhaps comprehensible to none but the Walrus—but as it is, one finds a joy in its every obscurity."

 "Banana republic"

 In one of the chapters, "The Admiral", inspired by the author's experiences in Honduras, where he had lived for six months, he refers to Anchuria as a "small maritime banana republic"; naturally, the fruit was the entire basis of its economy.
 According to a literary analyst writing for The Economist, "his phrase neatly conjures up the image of a tropical, agrarian country.
 But its real meaning is sharper: it refers to the fruit companies from the United States that came to exert extraordinary influence over the politics of Honduras and its neighbors."
 The expression "banana republic" has been used widely since that time, particularly in political commentaries.